 First monthly meeting with insurance industry on flooding

-- Prime Minister's Office, 10 Downing Street, Cabinet Office, Department for Communities and Local Government, Department for Environment, Food & Rural Affairs, Jo Johnson MP, The Rt Hon Oliver Letwin MP, The Rt Hon Brandon Lewis MP, and Dan Rogerson
+- Prime Minister's Office, 10 Downing Street, Cabinet Office, Department for Communities and Local Government, Department for Environment, Food & Rural Affairs, Jo Johnson The Rt Hon Oliver Letwin, The Rt Hon Brandon Lewis, and Dan Rogerson

 - Part of:

 - Emergency planning and Flooding and coastal change

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 Ministers met insurance industry leaders to discuss how the industry is stepping up to help hard-working people affected by the floods.

 The CEOs of Aviva, Direct Line Group, Axa, Lloyds Banking Group and Ageas, along with the Claims Director of RSA and the Association of British Insurers restated their commitment to voluntarily maintaining the 2008 Statement of Principles on flood insurance until the guaranteed affordable flood insurance scheme, Flood Re, is delivered in 2015.